williamrcolwell/ELK-Container-Setup/README.md

 Filebeat: This monitors logs files and/or other locations you specify.
 This will detect changes to the file system and in this case specifically Apache logs.

-Metricbeat: This will monitor and collect information regarding changes in the system.
+Metricbeat: This will monitor and collect information regarding changes in the operating system.
 We will use this monitor for sudo priviledges, CPU usage, etc.

 # Using the Playbook